Horst Mahler: From late 2003

-On 23 November 2007, the Amtsgericht in Cottbus sentenced Mahler to six months' imprisonment without parole for having given a Hitler salute when reporting to prison for a nine-month term the previous year.
+On 23 November 2007, the Amtsgericht in Cottbus sentenced Mahler to six months' imprisonment without parole for having given Hitler salute when reporting to prison for a nine-month term the previous year.
 Mahler claimed to have performed the salute as a "testimonial of his worldview" ("Zeugnis seiner Weltanschauung").
 Mahler was defended by Sylvia Stolz for a period.
 Stolz was also convicted and imprisoned in 2008.

 On 21 February 2009, Mahler was sentenced by a Munich court to six years' imprisonment without possibility of reduction or bail.
 During the reading of the verdict, the judge said that Mahler had proven "not able to be re-educated" and declared that the "nationalist rattle" of and "nonsense spread" by Horst Mahler should stop.
 On 11 March a Potsdam court then sentenced the 73-year-old Mahler to an additional five years' imprisonment for Holocaust denial and banalization of Nazi war crimes.
 Mahler was adjudged an escape risk, so the sentence was carried out immediately.
 He was released in August 2015 owing to ill health; the lower part of his leg was amputated because of an infection.

-During April 2017, Mahler is believed to have fled Germany.
+During April 2017, Mahler was believed to have fled Germany.
 His sentence was lengthened following offences committed while he was in prison.
 In a video posted on YouTube, since removed, he had said he intended to appeal for asylum in another country.
-On 12 May 2017, Mahler published a message stating that he is seeking asylum in Hungary as a politically persecuted refugee.
+On 12 May 2017, Mahler published a message stating that he was seeking asylum in Hungary as a politically persecuted refugee.
 He was detained by the Hungarian authorities on Monday, 15 May 2017 in Sopron.
 The Hungarian embassy in Berlin on 15 May said his application for asylum would not be accepted, but it was unclear when Mahler would be returned to Germany to complete his sentence.
 On 13 June 2017, Mahler was deported to Germany by Hungarian authorities; he was greeted by lawyers after landing in Berlin and transferred to a Brandenburg prison.

 Mahler was released from prison on 27 October 2020.

+Mahler died in Berlin on 27 July 2025, at the age of 89.